cedrickzedd/porter/README.md

 Porter Robinson inspired theme.
 Works great in both light and dark theme.

 I swear it's not as laggy as my computer says it is. the screen recorder is heavy on my computer.
-Credit to [DevilBro](https://github.com/mwittrien) for the settingsicon import.
+Credit to [CorellanStoma](https://github.com/CreArts-Community/) for the icons.

 Join the [discord](https://discord.gg/hGNtQ8rMQb) for bugs, updates, etc for all my projects.
 # theme